 The association of anesthesia with the human soul may seem strange.
-Nonetheless, experiences reported during general anesthesia after its discovery by William Morton during 1846, have long aroused speculations about the relationship of general anesthesia and a possible human soul.
+Nonetheless, experiences reported during general anesthesia since its discovery by William Morton during 1846, have long aroused speculations about the relationship of general anesthesia and a possible human soul.
 These speculations were summarized by the anesthesiologist, Dr. Antonio Aldrete, in an article published during 1999.

 If the spirit truly remembers and the soul is immortal in the metaphysical sense, then the state of anesthesia may be defined as an approximation toward the threshold of the body’s mortality.
 Wyld noted in 1895, “The startling and significant fact is this: that while the body is as if dead under anaesthetics, the imagination becomes active and at times exalted.”
 But how far anesthesia affects it, where the spirit goes, and what the soul does during anesthesia, no one really knows.
 There are some vague manifestations as indicated by dreams, hallucinations, awareness, and transcendental experiences as described to us by some of our patients.
 If indeed consciousness is the most evident of all visible facts, it may just visit our body, but unlike it, remain existing for an indefinite period of time. (see reference below)